mrheeho/Self-enrichment-image-recognition-project/README.md

 # image-recognition-project

+Preface: I challenged myself to attempt an image recognition task despite not having any prior experience with the forementioned skill.

 You're a Computer Vision engineer and a client reaches out to you with a unique problem.
 They have a dataset of images where each of them contains different shapes randomly placed throughout.
 These shapes are selected from a set of three basic shapes -